Updated by Bobby

 - Fender Telecaster Jim Root Signature

-As always, the pickups you’ll want to look for are from primarily the following three brands:
+The pickups you’ll want to look for are primarily from the following three brands:

 4. Ibanez JEM77P Steve Vai Signature